Tsim Chai Kee (Wellington Street)

 How far ahead should I book Tsim Chai Kee (Wellington Street)?

 No reservation is needed or typically accepted.
 This is a walk-in noodle shop.
 The practical question is timing, not booking: arrive before noon or after 1:30pm on weekdays to minimise queue time.
-No phone number or booking system is listed for this venue.
+No phone number or booking system is listed.

 Can Tsim Chai Kee (Wellington Street) accommodate groups?